mkopsnc/catalogue_qt_docker/docker-compose/README.md

 If you want to use it without authentication:
  - download, configure and build as said above
- - open 8080, 9100 ports to the ouside world on your host machine if aren't opened yet
+ - make sure you have opened 80 and 443 ports to the ouside world on your host machine,

 Otherwise, if you want to use is in secured mode, please do so:
 - open 8080, 9100 and 8443 ports on your remote host machine